COVID-19: Workforce FAQs28/09/20

 The legislation also provides that SSP will be payable from day one of the isolation period for those self-isolating in the circumstances above, as opposed to from the fourth day of absence, as is normally the case.
 The Government has confirmed that the sick pay provisions will be applied retrospectively from 13 March.

-The Government also introduced further emergency legislation providing that SSP will also be payable to those who have been identified as clinically extremely vulnerable and have been advised to shield.
+The Government also introduced further emergency legislation providing that SSP will also be payable to those who have been identified as clinically extremely vulnerable and advised to shield.
 This does not extend to those who are living with someone who is shielding, however.

 Many contractual sick pay provisions, including section 14 of Agenda for Change (AfC, the national framework applicable to most NHS employees) state that they supplement SSP to provide additional payment during absence due to illness, and where this is the case, contractual sick pay for Covid-19 absences will also be due from day one of an isolation period.
+However, note that from 3 September 2020, section 14 of AfC will not apply to COVID-19 related sickness for the duration of the pandemic (see below).

 For the first seven days of self-isolation, an individual can self-certify themselves as unable to work and is not required to provide the employer with any evidence.
 From day eight onwards, employers are entitled to ask for evidence that an employee is required to self-isolate.
 Rather than require a fit note from a GP, individuals will be able to submit an isolation form to their employer, confirming that they are required to self-isolate either because they have symptoms of Covid-19 or live with someone who has symptoms.
 The isolation form is available from the NHS and NHS 111 websites.